Velocidex/presentations/modules/tracking_processes/index.md

 * Forensics is used to reconstruct past events from artifacts left on the system.
-* We are at the merci of lucky accidents and side effects of system behavior!
+* We are at the mercy of lucky accidents and side effects of system behavior!
 * When Velociraptor is running permanently on the endpoint, we can deliberately monitor the endpoint and record a more accurate